 AvoidSticky は同じ電話番号の使用を試みる代わりに、Pool内の別の電話番号を可能な限り使用しようとします。 これはエンドユーザーが別の人とマッチングされた際、可能な限り別の電話番号を表示したい場合に有用です。

-We have a whole guide on that question, find that here: How many numbers do I need?
+We have a whole guide on that question, which you can find here: How many numbers do I need?